 This guidance does not authorize any specific external area near or adjacent to a business in the restaurant industry for outdoor dining.
 Businesses must obtain any permits or other authorization, as required, to serve food and beverages outside of physical indoor service areas.

-Green: Open at 50% Occupancy
+May open at 50% Occupancy

 - Customers must wear masks at all times, with some exceptions for infants and those with medical conditions.